sweitzel/Biet-O-Matic-BE/documentation/content/manual/features.en.md

 The item auto-bid mode is automatically deactivated if the item price goes above the defined maximum bid during the auction.
 {{< /hint >}}

+#### eBay Watch List
+> BE supports importing up to 100 items from the Watch List.

+Ebay offers a so-called watch list, in which articles can be collected.
+On each article page there is a button "Add to watch list" which allows you to easily save the article for later.

+You can also import these articles into BE.
+To do so, press the button "Add Items from Watch List" on the BE overview page.
+This will add all currently watched items to the group "Watchlist".
+Please note that the watch list must be cleaned up manually.
+BE will not delete any items from the watch list if they are removed from BE.
+Note: BE uses the ebay.com platform to retrieve the watchlist (this can be overridden in the internal parameters).

 ### Event logging
 BE generates three types of logs: